In 1983, six individuals established an organization designed to help them share their

 When was AFAS established?
 AFAS was established in 1983 by six individuals who aspired to organize the world’s most prolific group of automotive fine artists.

 How many active members does AFAS have?
-AFAS currently has 24 active members living around the globe who are dedicated to making automotive fine art a genre that appeals to the wide range of fine art connoisseurs.
+AFAS membership varies, usually between 20 - 24 active members living around the globe who are dedicated to making automotive fine art a genre that appeals to the wide range of fine art connoisseurs.

 What are the objectives of AFAS?
 AFAS’s objectives are to exhibit, promote and publicize fine works of automotive art by its members.
 AFAS also strives to raise the standards of automotive art to a level that will be accepted as serious works of art by both art collectors and art critics.
 In addition, AFAS provides a practical means to form enduring friendships, exchange ideas and build a fellowship among automotive fine artists.